 Even though I’ve rarely ever eaten mayonnaise, I decided that I should switch to mayo as a sauce with my food, rather than having ketchup.
 That way I’d reduce more carbs from my diet and add some more fat into it with one simple swap.

 Because I’m terrible for having the motivation to make the effort to cook and clean, as well as using fresh food in time, I didn’t know what I was going to do to get my half a plate of vegetables into my diet.

-I tried microwave steam vegetables, after seeing a special on for a microwave steamer product at the supermarket, but they just came out a bit soggy.
+I tried microwave steamed vegetables, after seeing a special offer for a microwave steamer product at the supermarket, but they just came out a bit soggy.
 Another downside was that I’d have to clean the microwave steamer and microwave after every use, due to the amount of moisture it produced.
 Which I’m just not going to do.
 Too much hassle.

 My partner had the bright idea that I should buy antipasto/antipasti.
 No hassle vegetable alternatives of jars of vegetables in oil, giving them a long use-by date.

 Although I still don’t really eat half a plate of vegetables.
 In fact, my overall portion size has become a lot smaller as I’m bored with my food choices.
 Which makes it easier to starve myself as I have no interest in eating, let alone cooking after going keto.